ghas-bootcamp/ghas-bootcamp/exercises/secret-scanning.md

     ```
     </details>

+3. Test the pattern by adding another secret or to the file `storage-service/src/main/resources/application.dev.properties`

 #### Custom patterns for secret scanning
 Secret scanning supports finding other [secret patterns](https://docs.github.com/en/code-security/secret-security/defining-custom-patterns-for-secret-scanning), which are specified by regex patterns and uses the Hyperscan library.